—Airbnb house rules

 Start with a template or a PDF, then look at the specific fees most often tested, and what a complete claim file contains.

 Build a packet once.
 Send it on every reservation.
-Get a PDF certificate back — one property is on the Free plan, no card needed.
+Get a PDF certificate back — Free covers one property with no card needed.